Kindergarten at Raleigh St

 A long day care centre, such as Raleigh St, can offer a full day of education and care that includes a kindergarten program.
 The qualified teacher-led kindergarten program is held at the centre with additional hours of education and care (also called "wrap-around care") before and after the kinder session, giving families the flexibility to attend at work or study for longer hours.
 At Raleigh St, children can attend at the Centre between 7:30am and 6:00pm, and in 2024 the kinder program is provided every Monday to Wednesday from 9am to 4:30pm.
 All other times through the week, and during term breaks, are covered by the Educators delivering our Early Childhood Education program.

-In 2025 we will offer 3 and 4 year old kinder every weekday, and children can be enrolled at either sessional or integrated kinder.
+In 2025 we will offer 3 yr old kinder Tuesday, Wednesday and Friday (7.5 hr sessions) and 4 year old kinder Monday, Tuesday and Wednesday (7.5 hr sessions), and children can be enrolled at either sessional or integrated kinder.
 Children enrolled in sessional kinder will attend for the hours of the kinder session only - 8:30am to 4:45pm, for two days a week, and will bring their own lunch.
 Sessional kinder will not run in the school holidays.

 In short, for working/studying families, integrated kinder is often the best choice because there is greater flexibility around hours of attendance and the number of weeks of care provided.